 If we could summarize what we do in one word it would simply be: fresh.
-Cows on NDA member farms are milked and that milk is hauled to a Darigold plant each day.
-That milk can be bottled or made into on of your favorite Darigold products in the refrigerated aisle of your local grocery store in as little as 48 hours.
+Cows on NDA member farms are milked and that milk is hauled to a Darigold plant every day.
+That milk can then be bottled or made into one of your favorite Darigold products in the refrigerated aisle of your local grocery store within as little as 48 hours.

 There are several steps farmers take to ensure milk has a fresh, safe start before continuing on the journey to be delicious dairy products.
 There are milk handling basics every farm follows:

 - Milk is never touched by human hands.
 Milk from cows moves from the milking machine through sterilized equipment into a holding tank.

 - A cooling system rapidly chills the milk down to about 38 degrees, which preserves its freshness.